cdevents/community/FAQ.md

 **A:**
 1. **Fidelity Investments**: The CDEvents project is key to enabling interoperability, which simplifies the Software Delivery Lifecycle (SDL) processes.
 Fidelity uses an event-driven architecture to achieve continuous compliance for apps delivered in a highly regulated environment.
 Their internal tool, the Fidelity Pipeline Library, offers reusable pipeline templates with event triggers, showcasing how CDEvents can enhance developer experience and feature velocity.

 2. **Ericsson**: Ericsson co-founded CDEvents to address the need for innovative and simplified software deployment in telecommunications.
-They have implemented CDEvents in their CI/CD pipelines, demonstrating its effectiveness in achieving interoperability and streamlining processes.
+They have implemented CDEvents in their SDLC pipelines, demonstrating its effectiveness in achieving interoperability and streamlining processes.

-3. **TestKube**: This Kubernetes-native testing framework has adopted CDEvents to improve feedback loops and quality-gated workflows within CI/CD pipelines.
+3. **TestKube**: This Kubernetes-native testing framework has adopted CDEvents to improve feedback loops and quality-gated workflows within SDLC pipelines.
 The integration of test events allows for better tracking and management of testing activities.

 For more detailed insights into these case studies and others related to CDEvents, you can visit the following links: